masoudahangCSUS/Best-README-Template/README.md

 </p>

 ## Overview
-The Callejo Inc. Childcare Website is a senior project created by Tech Squad, a team of Computer Science students at California State University, Sacramento.
-This project, spanning two semesters from Fall 2024 to Spring 2025, aims to support Jane Callejo's family-owned childcare business by developing a user-friendly website.
+The Callejo Inc. Childcare Website is a senior project undertaken by Tech Squad, a group of Computer Science students at California State University, Sacramento.
+Running from Fall 2024 to Spring 2025, this project is designed to support Jane Callejo's family-owned childcare business by creating an intuitive and efficient website.

-The website will simplify everyday tasks such as managing child rosters, tracking employee schedules, and monitoring expenses.
-By centralizing these processes, it will help improve efficiency, reduce manual errors, and enhance communication between the business and parents.
+This website will simplify key operations like managing child rosters, scheduling employees, and tracking expenses—all tasks that currently take significant manual effort.
+By centralizing these processes, the website will save time, reduce errors, and help the childcare business run smoothly.
+Additionally, it will strengthen the connection between the business and parents by offering timely updates and clear communication.

 ## Project Synopsis
 A more detailed description outlining the project's rationale, objectives, and how it benefits the client.